cloudflare/cloudflare-docs/products/dns/src/content/additional-options/cname-flattening.md

 ## How it works

 With CNAME flattening, Cloudflare finds the IP address that a CNAME points to.
 This process could involve a single lookup or multiple (if your CNAME points to another CNAME).
-Cloudflare then returns the final IP address instead of a CNAME record, allowing for DNS queries to resolve up to 30% faster.
+Cloudflare then returns the final IP address instead of a CNAME record, helping DNS queries resolve up to 30% faster.

 For more details on the mechanics of CNAME flattening, refer to the [blog post](https://blog.cloudflare.com/introducing-cname-flattening-rfc-compliant-cnames-at-a-domains-root/).